 Most restaurants season food for flavor without any concern to the nutrition.
 I try to do both.

 Another aspect to the family dinner is that it promotes conversation.
 Sitting around the table gives you an opportunity to share your experiences, thoughts, and hopes.
 It’s basically a better way to communicate than to drill your child at the end of the day.

-According to the American College of Pediatrics, the family dinner impacts all of the senses and enables us to share our values and ideas as well as help solve problems.
+According to the Harvard School of Graduate Education, the family dinner impacts all of the senses and enables us to share our values and ideas as well as help solve problems.
 Listening to others is a learned skill that gets better as we practice it with the family at mealtime.

 Family Dinner Creativity